jdieramon/jdieramon.github.io/index.md

 ## Welcome to my GitHub Page.

 I have worked as postdoctoral researcher funded by the Spanish Ministry of Science and Innovation through the “Juan de la Cierva” (2010-2012) program.
-In 2012, I moved to USA and I worked with **Dr Lisa J. Rowland** at the Genetic Improvement of Fruits and Vegetables Laboratory, [USDA-ARS](https://www.ars.usda.gov/northeast-area/beltsville-md/beltsville-agricultural-research-center/genetic-improvement-for-fruits-vegetables-laboratory/people/lisa-rowland/) (Beltsville, MD, USA).
-In January 2017, I moved back to Spain to work in the research group of **Dr Juan Gil** "*Mejora Genetica Vegetal*".
+In 2012, I moved to USA to work with **Dr Lisa J. Rowland** at the Genetic Improvement of Fruits and Vegetables Laboratory, [USDA-ARS](https://www.ars.usda.gov/northeast-area/beltsville-md/beltsville-agricultural-research-center/genetic-improvement-for-fruits-vegetables-laboratory/people/lisa-rowland/) (Beltsville, MD, USA).
+At USDA, I looked for ways to integrate bioinformatics with experimentation.

-I look for ways to integrate bioinformatics with experimentation.
-My research is focused on identification and analysis of differentially expressed plant genes during several biotic/abiotic stresses.
+In January 2017, I moved back to Spain where I currently live.
+I work in the research group of **Dr Juan Gil** "*Mejora Genetica Vegetal*".
+My research is focused on identification and analysis of differentially expressed genes during plant development and biotic/abiotic stresses.
 To achieve that goal, I combine transcriptomic approaches with computational analysis.

-I am an advocate of plant gene expression analyses in compliance with MIQE guidelines.
+I am an advocate of plant gene expression studies in compliance with [MIQE](http://clinchem.aaccjnls.org/content/55/4/611) guidelines.
 I also enjoy working with big data sets.
 I like data, and I like to extract biological value out of data.
 If you are interested in working with us, feel free to contact me.
 I am always happy to work with motivated people.
 If you like, network with me on [Github](https://github.com/jdieramon) or [Twitter](https://twitter.com/jdieramon).